-Investment property is property held either to earn rentals or for capital appreciation or for both, but not held for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
+Investment property is property held or right to use asset held by the Group as a lessee either to earn rentals or for capital appreciation or for both, but not held for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
 Investment property is measured at cost on initial recognition and subsequently at fair value with any change therein recognised in profit or loss.